sequelize/website/docs/other-topics/upgrade.md

   myAttribute: {
     type: DataTypes.STRING,
     // Column names are still allowed to start & end with $
-    field: '$myAttribute$', // this sets the column name },
+    columnName: '$myAttribute$', // this sets the column name },
   anotherAttribute: {
     type: DataTypes.STRING,
     // Column names are still allowed to include dots
-    field: 'another.attribute',
+    columnName: 'another.attribute',
   },
   otherAttribute: {
     type: DataTypes.STRING,
     // Column names are still allowed to include ::
-    field: 'other::attribute',
+    columnName: 'other::attribute',
   },
 }, { sequelize });
 ```